-With a better understanding developing around the many life enhancing benefits of meditation, science and research has been able to play an important role in uncovering some of the mysteries of the mind and body.
+With increased awareness shedding light on the many life-enhancing benefits, science and research has also been able to play an important role in uncovering some of the mysteries that meditation contains beneath the surface.

 To dive a little deeper and take a closer look at some of these fascinating benefits, here are some fun and interesting mediation facts.